johnshearing/PrivateKeyVault/README.md

 So now it is possible to create a keystore file from a private key without leaving the MyEtherWallet application.

-#### Preventing the Evil Maid Attack
+#### Preventing the **Evil Maid** or **Maid in the Middle** Attack
+In this attack someone who gains physical access to you PrivateKeyVault puts a keylogger on the boot partition of your SD card without you knowing about it so that the next time you log in you will be giving away your password.
-Keep your cloned sd card in a secure location and packaged in such a way that you will know if someone has tampered with it.
+So keep your cloned sd card in a secure location and packaged in such a way that you will know if someone has tampered with it.
+If someone steals your SD card it's not a problem.
+That's because the root partition (the partition containing your operating system and all your encrypted data) is encrypted.
+No one can get the data without your password.
-If someone steals your SD card it's not a problem (the card is encrypted) but if they put a key logger on the boot partition without you knowing about it, then you will be giving away your password when you try to use it.
+But if they put a key logger on the boot partition without you knowing about it, then you will be giving away your password the next time you log in.
 So while you are not worried about theft, tampering is a big concern.
 In order know if your card has been tampered with, use sparkly nail polish.
 This is nail polish with glitter mixed in.